rcchcz/eng_ling/README.md

 It is possible to change the order of precedence by assigning higher priority using parentheses.

 ## Primitive data types
-- bool
+- `bool`, hold one of two values: `true` or `false`
-- int
+- `int`, hold an integer value from -2,147,483,648 to 2,147,483,647
-- float
+- `float`, hold a floating point number from 1.2E-38 to 3.4E+38
-- string
+- `string`, hold a sequence of characters terminated with a null character

 ## Boolean expressions
 ### Operators